loganoe/loganoe/README.md

 ## More about me:

-13 year old developer + mechatronics engineer, 5 years of experience with HTML, CSS, and JS, 3 years with Python, 3 years with Nodejs, 2 years with Fusion 360, 1.5 years with C++.
+13 year old developer + mechatronics engineer, 5 years of experience with HTML, CSS, and JS, 4 years with Blender, 4 years with Unity, 3 years with Python, 3 years with Nodejs, 2 years with Fusion 360, 1.5 years with C++.
 I also know small amounts of many other languages (e.g. C#, GO, Java, etc).
 I'm looking to branch further into integrating software and hardware seamlessly, particularly with using AI to control hardware/robots.

 ## My top projects: